Dior: Dior without Christian Dior: 1957 through the 1970s

 The death of the head designer left the House of Dior in chaos, and general manager Jacques Rouët considered shutting down operation worldwide.
 This possibility was not received graciously by Dior licensees and the French fashion industry; the Maison Dior was too important to the financial stability of the industry to allow such an action.
-To bring the label back on its feet, Rouët promoted the 21-year-old Yves Saint-Laurent to Artistic Director the same year.
-Laurent had joined the House's family in 1955 after being personally picked out by the original designer for the position of the first ever and only Head Assistant.
-Laurent initially proved to have been the most appropriate choice after the debut of his first collection for Dior (the mention of Dior from this moment on refers to the company) in 1958.
+To bring the label back on its feet, Rouët promoted the 21-year-old Yves Saint Laurent to Artistic Director the same year.
+Saint Laurent had joined the House's family in 1955 after being personally picked out by the original designer for the position of the first ever and only Head Assistant.
+Saint Laurent initially proved to have been the most appropriate choice after the debut of his first collection for Dior (the mention of Dior from this moment on refers to the company) in 1958.
 The clothes were as meticulously made and perfectly proportioned as Dior's in the same exquisite fabrics, but their young designer made them softer, lighter and easier to wear.
 Saint Laurent was hailed as a national hero.
 Emboldened by his success, his designs became more daring, culminating in the 1960 Beat Look inspired by the existentialists in the Saint-Germain des Près cafés and jazz clubs.
 His 1960 bohemian look was harshly criticized, and even more in Women's Wear Daily.
 Marcel Boussac was furious, and in the spring, when Saint Laurent was forced to leave the house of Dior, having been called up to join the French army, the Dior management raised no objection.
-Saint-Laurent left after the completion of six Dior collections.
+Saint Laurent left after the completion of six Dior collections.